woocommerce/woocommerce/docs/extension-development/integrating-coming-soon-mode.md

 #### Custom share links

-The following example shows how to integrate with a custom share code:
+The following example shows how to integrate with a custom share code.
+We recommend using cookies or other storage to persist the access when users navigate across the site:

 ```php
 add_filter( 'woocommerce_coming_soon_exclude', function( $exclude ) {